Social Media

 We were unsure about whether to include this blog when re-designing our new website because the world and our attitude towards social media have changed considerably since the original post was written.
 We were already beginning to shy away from social media because we felt we were wasting too much time on the various platforms and, honestly, they just felt more and more like toxic environments, particularly Facebook and X (previously, Twitter).
 Our decision to try and step away completely was further inspired after reading Cal Newport’s Digital Minimalism, which articulated our concerns using scientific research and suggested pragmatic solutions to minimise the time spent on social media.
 Since April 2020, we’ve hardly wasted any time on any of the platforms.
 Netflix’s Social Dilemma further cemented our new attitude towards social media.
-However, millions of people do still use social media and it can be a useful tool, so we will attempt to give an unbiased argument for using it.
+However, millions of people still use social media and it can be a useful tool, so we’ll attempt to give an unbiased argument for using it.

 Which platform?